 Objective: Host your first website.
 In order to do that, we will learn

-If you have done lecture 01, you know that this will be a series of mini exercises.
+If you have done lesson 01, you know that this will be a series of mini exercises.

-Think of this as you watching me playing a game.
+Think of this as you watch me playing a game.
 Take notes on how I cross each level.
 Then go ahead and close this video, and using the companion guide, play it yourself.

 This is the reason why you are viewing 100s of tutorials online but go blank when you have to develop something of your own, or when you go to an interview.

-From past one year, I have read extensive research on cognitive science, even wrote my own paper, and if you want to be the best of the best, give yourself some hard time.
+For the past year, I have read extensive research on cognitive science and even written my own paper, and if you want to be the best of the best, give yourself some hard time.